exactly-once/workshop/NewExercises/Exercise-6/README.md

-# Exercise 6 - The USB principle
+# Exercise 6 - The USB Rule

 It is a well-known fact that the classis USB plug never fits the first time.
 You *always* have to turn it around but it does not fit either.
 Then you turn it around again and it fits.
 Scientists are still working on explaining that phenomenon ;-)